bazelbuild/bazel-central-registry/docs/README.md

 bazel_dep(name="zlib", version="1.2.13")
 ```

-Then the presubmit will verify building `@zlib//:zlib` succeed on all specified platforms.
+Then the presubmit will verify building `@zlib//:zlib` succeeds on all specified platforms.

 While you can also specify `test_targets`, it may not always work since test targets can require additional dev dependencies that are not available when your project is not the root module.